vegos/MyChronos/README.txt

 http://processors.wiki.ti.com/index.php/EZ430-Chronos?DCMP=Chronos&HQS=Other+OT+chronoswiki

-MyChronos is a modified stock firmware (v.1.7) -- at least, it's a way for me to start learning & customizing the eZ430 to my needs :)
+MyChronos is a modified stock firmware (v.1.7)
+At least, it's a way for me to start learning & customizing the eZ430 to my needs :)

 Menu Structure: